The O2 arena Press Office

-- The O2 opened in 2007, with Bon Jovi the first to headline.
+- The O2 opened its doors in 2007, with Bon Jovi as the first headline act.

-- In one of the first naming rights deals of its kind, O2/Telefonica partnered with AEG to create The O2.
-The agreement was renewed in 2017 for another decade.
+- In one of the first naming rights deals of its kind, O2/Telefonica partnered with AEG to create The O The agreement was renewed in 2017 for another decade.

 - The O2 arena is the first purpose built music venue in London since the Royal Albert Hall was built in 1871.

-- Since opening, 70 million+ people have visited The O2.
+- Since opening, over 70 million people have visited The O2.
 Almost 9 million visitors come to The O2 each year.